Testing the new and updated messages

 Apply also for messages regarding hearing

 The messages regarding hearing are used for notifying message declarants of decisions, which may have unfavourable consequences for the declarants.
-The messages regarding hearing will be introduced by Customs as of 5 November 2022.

 You can receive messages regarding hearing for any declarations under the new system.
 For example, if Customs intends to reject an invalidation request, sent by the customer, relating to a temporary storage declaration or any other entry declaration or notification, the customer will first be notified with a hearing request message.